muritane/coordination-architecture/docs/00_core/executability_constraint.md

 # The Executability Constraint
-## Structural Accountability Under Execution, Topology, and Horizon
+## Structural accountability under execution, topology, and horizon

 ---

-## Status and Intent
+## Status and intent

-This document specifies the **executability constraint** and its implications for **structural accountability** in constrained systems.
+This document specifies the **executability constraint**: a descriptive boundary condition on when representations become **structurally accountable** inside constrained systems.

-It provides a **descriptive and diagnostic framework** for determining when representations—once executed—become exposed to:
+It is a framework for diagnosing when a representation—once invoked—becomes exposed to:

 - enforced invariants,
 - finite capacity,
 - irreversible state transitions,
-- horizon-bounded viability conditions.
+- horizon-bounded viability conditions,
+- consequence propagation through real interfaces.

 Consequences are treated as **runtime effects of execution**, not as moral feedback, social judgment, or interpretive response.

 ---

-## What This Document Does Not Do
+## What this document does not do

 This document does **not**:

-- evaluate moral correctness,
-- adjudicate ideological disputes,
+- adjudicate morality, ideology, or interpersonal virtue,
-- assign interpersonal blame or virtue,
+- assign blame as character assessment,
 - claim predictive certainty,
-- prescribe optimal strategies,
+- prescribe optimal strategy,
-- privilege technical systems over human ones.
+- privilege technical systems over human ones,

-It does not argue that non-executable representations are false, illegitimate, or meaningless.
+- argue that non-executable representations are false or illegitimate.

 It makes one claim only: